FDA, industry reach generic drug fee agreement

 The FDA-industry agreements reached in July continue to assume that congressional budget appropriations funding the generics review would remain relatively stable.

 Industry representatives in the negotiations included the Generic Pharmaceutical Association, the European Fine Chemicals Group and the Society of Chemical Manufacturers and Affiliates Inc's Bulk Pharmaceuticals Task Force.
-They represent such companies as Watson Pharmaceuticals, Teva Pharmaceutical Industries and Mylan Labs.
+They represent such companies as Watson Pharmaceuticals WPI.N, Teva Pharmaceutical Industries TEVA.O and Mylan Labs (MYL.O).

-The FDA is holding a public meeting on the issue on August 25.
-The notes from the July meetings between the FDA and are at: r.reuters.com/muz23s .
+The FDA is holding a public meeting on the issue on Aug.
+25. The notes from the July meetings between the FDA and are at: r.reuters.com/muz23s .
+(Reporting by Alina Selyukh.
+Editing by Robert MacMillan)